Introduction: Sustainable IT Monitoring & Grid Signals

 • Net load

-The generation mix is very different from one grid to another (nuclear or not, penetration of renewables, phased out coal or not, …) as well as load profiles (electric heating/cooling or not, penetration of electric mobility and/or battery storage, behind-the-meter generation, …).
-This means all of the above signals have great fluctuations in space.
+The generation mix is very different from one grid to another (nuclear or not, penetration of renewables, phasing out of fossil fuels, …) as well as load profiles (electrification of heating and cooling, number of electric vehicles, presence of battery storage, behind-the-meter generation, …).
+This means fluctuations in space, between grids.

-As a first example, let’s see how the electricity load fluctuates within a day.
-You can see these fluctuations in figures 1 and 2, and how these fluctuations differ between two grids (Germany and PJM in the US), but also between a weekday and a weekend on the same grid (a Sunday and a Monday on the German grid).
+As a first example, let’s look at electricity load fluctuations within a day.
+Figures 1 and 2 illustrate how they differ in space (between Germany and PJM in the US), but also in time, between a weekday and a weekend, on the same grid (a Sunday and a Monday on the German grid).

 Image